Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 It all depends on the industry that you’re job-hunting in as to what hard skills, which are normally technical in nature, are going to be expected of you.

-To know exactly what you need to be skilled in for the field you’re applying in is probably going to take a little bit of research.
+Knowing exactly what you need to be skilled in for the field you’re applying to is probably going to take a little bit of research.

 Your first port of call is to check out the job advertisement for the role you want.